TestPrep — Worldwide Online Tutoring

 How much does AP European History tuition cost?

-AP European History 1-to-1 tuition starts from $65 per lesson, with the per-lesson rate dropping in the 10- and 20-lesson packages.
-The small group course covers the full academic year (8 months / 50 lessons + 10 mock exams) for $1755, roughly 40% cheaper than private tuition.
+AP European History 1-to-1 tuition starts from €56 per lesson, with the per-lesson rate dropping in the 10- and 20-lesson packages.
+The small group course covers the full academic year (8 months / 50 lessons + 10 mock exams) for €1,503, the same content as the 1:1 Full Course Package and 29% cheaper than it.
 See /pricing for current packages and instalment options.

 Is AP European History harder than AP US History?